SenseNet/sensenet/docs/JAMstack.md

 - Cache invalidation **->>** Once your build is uploaded, the CDN invalidates its cache.
 This means that your new build is live in an instant.

-- Everything in version control **->>** Your codebase lives in Version Control System, such as Git.
+- Everything in version control **->>** Your codebase lives in a Version Control System, such as Git.
 The main benefits are: change history of every file, collaborators and traceability.

 - Automated builds **->>** Your server is notified when a new build is required, typically via webhooks.
-Server builds the project, updates the CDNs and the site is live.
+The server builds the project, updates the CDNs and the site is live.